cesarsotovalero/cesarsotovalero.github.io/_pages/talks.md

 # Footnotes

-[^1]: If you are interested in placing me at your event, please [email me](mailto:cesarsotovalero@gmail.com).
+[^1]: If you are interested in placing me at your event, just [email me](mailto:cesarsotovalero@gmail.com).
 It’s free.
 You will just have to pay for economy-class airfare and a room in a decent hotel.